 I am an Associate Professor of Sociology at Ritsumeikan University's College of Global Liberal Arts.
 I have received my Ph.D. in Sociology from Yale University.
-My research and teaching interests are in politics, ideologies, state-building, media and propaganda, social and political thought, and comparative and computational social science with a strong and interdisciplinary focus on the historical roots and outcomes of revolutionary processes and political conflict.
+My research and teaching interests are in politics, ideologies, state-building, media and propaganda, social and political thought, and comparative and computational social science with a strong and interdisciplinary focus on the roots and outcomes of political and ideological conflict.

 My research contributes to the literatures on revolutions, state-building, and ideologies on one hand, and the critical studies on media and misinformation on the other.
 I am currently engaged in two projects: (1) examining the impact of ideologies on state-building outcomes, and (2) investigating the connections between media discourses and capitalist/imperialist structures.

 You can learn more about my research and publications here.